rbk1983/speech/README.md

-# Kristalina Georgieva Speech Intelligence App
+# MD Speech Intelligence App

 This app lets you search, compare, and analyze Kristalina Georgieva's speeches using LLM-powered summaries, thematic analysis, and quote extraction.